-Limited partners are entitled to exchange each partnership unit for one common share of beneficial interest in PACIFIC RETAIL beginning in August 1998.
+Limited partners are entitled to exchange each partnership unit for one common share of beneficial interest in Pacific Retail beginning in August 1998.
 As of December 31, 1997, there were 765,000 limited partnership units outstanding in the Partnership.
 On May 21, 1998, an additional 115,385 partnership units were issued in association with the acquisition of Thomas Lake.
-The limited partners' interests will be reflected as minority interest in the consolidated financial statements until the units are exchanged for PACIFIC RETAIL shares.
+On July 10, 1998, an additional 760,464 partnership units were issued in association with the acquisitions of the Sherwood Market Center, Murrayhill Marketplace, Cherry Park Market and Sunnyside 205 properties.
+The limited partners' interests will be reflected as minority interest in the consolidated financial statements until the units are exchanged for Pacific Retail shares.